Lebanon Express

 The Lebanon Express was a weekly newspaper in Lebanon, Oregon.
 It was owned by Lee Enterprises.
 The paper ceased publication in January 2023.

 History

-Founded on March 5, 1887, the paper published every Wednesday.
+The Lebanon Express was first published by Jacob H. Stine on March 5, 1887.
+Stine left the paper after a year.
+In 1987, Hugh Yandel Kirkpatrick merged the Lebanon Express with the Lebanon Advance to form Lebanon Express-Advance.
+The name was changed back to the Lebanon Express in 1912.

+Robert Hayden owned the Lebanon Express for 34 years until selling it in 1970 to the Democrat-Herald Publishing Co.
+Capital Cities purchased the company in 1980, which itself was acquired by The Walt Disney Company in 1995.
+Disney sold its Oregon newspapers to Lee Enterprises in 1997.

 The paper published its final edition on Jan.
 18, 2023 and rolled coverage of the area into The Albany Democrat-Herald.